drorhunvural/DeepLigType/README.md

 fpocket==4.1<br/>
 tqdm==4.66.1<br/>

+Note: If you encounter difficulty during the [Fpocket](https://github.com/Discngine/fpocket) installation process, you can resolve it by installing Anaconda and then installing Fpocket using the conda install command.

 As a second option, Google Colab is a good choice if you want to use our program without needing a specific operating system or GPU on your local machine.
 If you use Google Colab, you can open '_Run_Colab.ipynb_' from your Google Drive and follow the instructions within.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/drorhunvural/DeepLigType/blob/main/Run_Colab.ipynb)